 First, we need to count the syllables in each line of Rock’s four bars.
 We can see that line one has eight syllables, line two has seven syllables, line three has seven syllables, and line four has twelve syllables.

 Finding the syllable count is essential to making sure your markers are placed correctly.
 Once you have found out how many syllables are in each line, make sure to write down the syllable count.
 Next we will add in our markers.

 Step Two, Convert Syllables into Markers

 There are two types of markers.
 The first marker types are dashes shown as “-”, these represent one syllable in a bar and usually replace your filler words.
 All words that are not rhyming words or syllables will be turned into dashes on your chart.

 The second type of markers are the rhyme words.
-These can be either represented by numbers or letters such as “a, b, c” or “1, 2, 3”.
+These are either represented by numbers or letters such as “a, b, c” or “1, 2, 3”.
 You can even use them together to make “submarks” for more complicated rhyme schemes such as “a1, a2, a3”

 You now know the basics of how to create and recognize a rhyme scheme!
-There are many other rhyme words that are used in creating rhyme schemes which we will get to in the future but for now you have a basic idea of what makes up a rhyme scheme and how to create your own!
+Rhyme schemes use many other rhyme words.
+We will get to that in the future but for now you have a basic idea of what makes up a rhyme scheme and how to create your own!
 This is very useful for either breaking down someone else’s lyrics or even helping to create your own songs!